-Module CA102 - Preparing for Circus
+Module NCA101 - Circus Discipline

 This module focuses on essential aspects of your training.
 It will be the core physical activity of your first year, moving from general circus skills through to the development of the basic and fundamental technical skills appropriate for your future development in your chosen specialist discipline.
 Students are assessed on their technical progress and understanding, as well as the early stages of developing their professional practice.
-The module also introduces students to movement and performance work in the first term.
+The module also introduces students to anatomy and physiology.

-Module CA105 - Introduction to Ensemble
+Module NCA102 - The Ensemble